-Specified as: a rank one array with the ALLOCATABLE attribute, of type call psb_get_overlap(ovrel, desc, info)
+Specified as: a rank one array with the ALLOCATABLE attribute, of type integer.

 - 1. If there are no boundary elements (i.e., if the local part of the connectivity graph is self-contained) the output vector is set to the "not allocated" state. - 2.
 Otherwise the size of bndel will be exactly equal to the number of boundary elements.